-Section 2 introduces the well-scoped untyped λ -calculus we are going to use as our language of raw terms.
-Section 3 defines the linear typing rules for this language as relations which record the resources consumed by a program.
-The next Sections are dedicated to proving properties of this type system: Section 4 proves that the status of unused variables rightfully does not matter, Section 5 (and respectively Section 6) demonstrates that these typing relations are stable under weakening (respectively substitution), Section 7 demonstrates that these relations are functional, and Section 8 that they are decidable i.e. provides us with a typechecking algorithm.
-Finally Section 9 goes back to a more traditional presentation of Intuitionistic Linear Logic and demonstrates it is equivalent.
+Section 2 introduces the well-scoped untyped λ -calculus we are going to use as our language of 47 raw terms.
+Section 3 defines the linear typing rules for this language as relations which record the 48 resources consumed by a program.
+The next sections are dedicated to proving properties of this type 49 system: Section 4 proves that the status of unused variables rightfully does not matter, Section 5 50 (and respectively Section 6) demonstrates that these typing relations are stable under weakening 51 (respectively substitution), Section 7 demonstrates that these relations are functional, and Section 8 52 that they are decidable i.e. provides us with a typechecking algorithm.
+Finally Section 9 goes back to a 53 more traditional presentation of Intuitionistic Multiplicative-Additive Linear Logic and demonstrates 54 it is equivalent to our type system.
+55 results are reformulated in terms of definitions, lemmas, theorems, and examples.

-Notations

-This whole development has been fully formalised in Agda.
-Rather than using Agda's syntax, the results are reformulated in terms of definitions, lemmas, theorems, and examples.
 However it is important to keep in mind the distinction between various kinds of objects.
 Teletype is used to denote data constructors, SMALL CAPITALS are characteristic of defined types.
+A type family's index

+56 Notations

+57 This whole development has been fully formalised in Agda.
+Rather than using Agda's syntax, the

-A type families' index is written as a subscript e.g. VAR_n.
+61 is written as a subscript e.g. VAR_n.